barryclark/jekyll-now/_posts/2021-3-5-TX-Vaccines.md

 Population figures are based on 2016 data, which is pretty far out of date now as well.

+Zip codes are self-reported by people filling out forms to get the vaccine.
+People are human and may not know their own zip code or put down a wrong zip code.
+For example on college campuses, people may put down their hometown zip code.
+This data does not include any out of state residents who were vaccinated in Texas, either.

 This is a personal project of mine and is not an official source of public health information.

 Charlie